 The facial ageing changes usually occur present from the forties, however, are dependent on environmental factors (including smoking, sun exposure, poor nutrition and stress) and genetic factors.

-Often to give the best result from a facelift, the surgery needs to be combined with additional procedures, including fat transfer to treat facial volume loss and skin resurfacing to restore sun-damaged skin.
+Often to give the best results, the surgery needs to be combined with additional procedures, including fat transfer to treat facial volume loss and skin resurfacing to restore sun-damaged skin.

 Non-surgical treatments, including the use of wrinkle injection and hyaluronic acid fillers, have been substantial innovations in the past 10-years that have advanced cosmetic surgery.